LeoVen/cvx/SPECS.md

   - Only available when a data structure may have additional arguments
   - Similar to `_new_with`
 - **`_new`**
-  - Heap-allocates a container and sets all defauls
+  - Heap-allocates a container and sets all defaults
-  - Returns a `cvx_container *`
+  - Returns a `struct SNAME *`
+  - Its proxy returns `cvx_container *` and is used by interfaces
   - Similar to `_init`
-  - Used by interfaces
 - **`_new_with`**
   - Heap-allocates a container
-  - Returns a `cvx_container *`
+  - Returns a `struct SNAME *`
   - Similar to `_init_with`
 - **`_copy`**
-  - Creates a deep copy of a container and returns it by value
+  - Creates a deep copy of a container and returns it by value as `struct SNAME`
   - Elements are optionally copied using `vtabv->copy`, otherwise a shallow copy is performed
   - The result is independent of the original
 - **`_clone`**
-  - Creates a deep copy of a heap-allocated container and returns a new `cvx_container *`
+  - Creates a deep copy of a heap-allocated container and returns a new `struct SNAME *`
+  - Its proxy returns `cvx_container *` and is used by interfaces
   - Elements are optionally copied using `vtabv->copy`, otherwise a shallow copy is performed
   - Copies the `vtabv` pointer from the original so callbacks remain active on the clone
-  - Used by interfaces
 - **`_drop`**
   - Frees all internal resources (nodes, buffers, etc.)
   - Optionally frees each element if `vtabv->drop` is defined